 In addition to the bank concerned, NDIF also has an obligation to inform depositors.
-In line with the practice accepted so far, the daily press and NDIF announcements are used to provide information on when and according to what rules payments are commenced.
+In line with the practice accepted so far.
+NDIF announcements published on www.oba.hu/en/ and on the website of the closed credit institution are used to provide information on when and according to what rules payments are commenced.